Web Data Source Introduction

 • Example: http://{server address}:{port}/iserver/services/imageservice-imageservicetest/restjsr/collections/imagedata.

-• Description: Requests tile resources for the image collection imagedata.
-During browsing, loads all tiles according to map bounds and scale.
-Tile format, size, and style adopt server-side configuration.
+• Description: Requests the tile resource of the image collection imagedata.
+When browsing, all tiles are loaded according to the map bounds and scale, and the tile format, size, and style use the server-side configuration.

 • Specify Tile Format: